It’s a Wonderful Mary Bailey — The Extraordinary Woman Who Saved George (More Than Once)

 She was ahead of her time and even with the limitations she faced as a woman in the 1940s, she was the savvy adult who played a role in keeping George Bailey from failure.

 As a visionary Mary set goals, made plans, and created strategies for what needed to be done.
-We watched Mary the implementor, take effective action in an instant.
+We also watched Mary the implementor, take effective action in an instant.

 Mary Knew What She Wanted and How to Get It

-Mary’s Qualities, Virtues, and Skills
+Mary’s Virtues and Skills

 Mary had what business professionals today call Emotional Intelligence, but her communication and relational skills were far beyond EQ.